Cồn Cỏ: History

+Middle Ages

 By recent archaeological work, in the Bến Nghè area of the island, there are rock artefacts believed to date to the Stone Age, tens of thousands of years ago.
 In the first few centuries CE, Areca Tribes inhabited the island.

 According to local legends, the last Cham residents left the island in the 18th century to yield Kinh groups settling down.
 There were no conflicts that occurred, because the water source and survival conditions in this island are inherently limited.
 Excavations undertaken in 1994 show that during the 17th and 18th centuries, the island was a stopover point for Vietnamese sea merchants.

 During the time of the Nguyễn dynasty, the island was used to imprison convicts, and some objects such as chains and metal clasps have been found there.